-All time-based values in this tab are displayed in either samples or hours:seconds:milliseconds, which can be toggled using the (PC) / Ctrl (Mac) context menu on any of their parameter boxes.
-Samples in this context refer to the smallest measurable unit in digital audio, and not to the audio files themselves, which we more commonly refer to as "samples."
+All time-based values in this tab are displayed in either samples or minutes:seconds:milliseconds, which can be toggled using the [right-click](PC) / [CTRL-click](Mac) context menu on any of their parameter boxes.
+Samples, in this context, refer to the smallest measurable unit in digital audio, and not to the audio files themselves, which we more commonly refer to as "samples."

 Sample Start - The time value where playback will begin.
-If the volume envelope's Attack parameter is set to a high value, the audible result may seem to begin some time later than the value shown here.
+If the volume envelope's Attack parameter is set to a high value (slow attack), the audible result may begin some time later than the value shown here.